briandong/myLearnings/myLearningBazel.md

     attr_aspects = ['deps'],
 )
 ```
+Aspects are required to return a list of providers.
+In this example, the aspect does not provide anything, so it returns an empty list.

 The simplest way to apply an aspect is from the command line using the --aspects argument.
 Assuming the rule above were defined in a file named print.bzl this:

 ```python
 bazel build //MyExample:example --aspects print.bzl%print_aspect
 ```